bpalomino5/RealTech-Inc/README.md

  Tasks for 2/2:

- - Brandon:
+ - Brandon: Cover all aspects of the project code
- - Chris:
+ - Chris: Cover all aspects of the project code
- - Kenneth:
+ - Kenneth: Cover all aspects of the project code
- - Dongri:
+ - Dongri: Cover all aspects of the project code
- - Daniel:
+ - Daniel: Cover all aspects of the project code

 ## Date: 1/31/18